jbigler/docker-rails/README.md

 https://www.postgresql.org/docs/current/libpq-pgpass.html

 `git init`

 `docker-compose build`

 `docker compose run --no-deps --entrypoint /bin/sh --rm rails` to enter console for the rails app container.

+Do the following from within the docker container.
 `bundle install

 Use the rails new command to create the application.
 Customize to suit needs, ie. testing framework.